TOTAL KNEE REPLACEMENT

 The consensus among leading Cape Town knee surgeons is that with sensible use, the likelihood of the artificial joint lasting more than 10 years exceeds 95%.
 Keep in mind that any artificial joint will be subject to wear from daily use and its lifespan can be adversely affected when the knee joint is stressed with high-impact activities.
 Should components loosen, they can be replaced in a revision surgery.
 This is a more complex orthopaedic procedure with a marginally lower success rate than a total knee replacement.

-At Cape Hip &Knee Practice, our patient care starts long before the actual surgery.
-It’s this approach that has helped us build a reputation as leading orthopaedic surgeons in Cape Town.
-Read more about our step-by-step process to assist you in getting prepared for your knee surgery.
+At Cape Hip & Knee Practice, our patient care starts long before the actual surgery and continues way past the recovery room.
+It’s this approach that has helped us build a reputation as leading orthopaedic surgeons in Cape Town, South Africa.
+Feel free to discuss any concerns about your surgery, recovery (physical therapy), pain management (nerve block) and what to expect with your primary care team.
+You can also read more about our step-by-step process to assist you in getting prepared for your knee surgery.